kiwicom/kiwi-cache/README.md

 # kiwi-cache

-Cache for using Redis with diverse sources.
-Python 2.7 to 3.6 are supported.
-It is possible to use KiwiCache for project with asyncio.
+Redis cache with pythonic dict-like interface just a method away!

+You just need to implement `load_from_source` with desired resource and you are good to go! ✨ Python 2.7 to 3.6 are supporte, also asyncio supported by AioKiwiCache.

-## Instalaltion
+## Installation

 The simplest way to use kiwi-cache in your project is to install it with pip: